 The problem is, the images comprise 75% of the weight of a web page, and when you don’t optimize these images, they’ll make your website slow.

-Don’t worry because the solution is easy; you only have to optimize all the images.
+Don’t worry; the solution is easy; you only have to optimize the images.
 Follow the procedure we’re sharing and make the image size smaller.

 - Make the size of your image smaller.

 - Compress the image through different tools like TinyPNG.